Hatred for your sports rivals just spreads more hate.

 If you also like joy, then how about an entire book explaining all the ins and outs of joy.… Read the rest

-Spiritual goals are an odd thing for me.… Read the rest
+Spiritual goals are an odd thing for me.
+I’ve blogged about my struggle with the concept at length a few years ago.… Read the rest